What is undergraduate research?

 Why conduct undergraduate research?

-The Loyola Undergraduate Research Opportunities Program aims to facilitate quality undergraduate research between students and mentors and to bring students into a community of scholars within their field.
-As a student, you can expect to gain the following knowledge, skills and relationships from your experience:
+Beyond learning a great deal about your research topic, undergraduate researchers learn many skills, from technical research skills to broad skills of communication, critical thinking, and more.
+The Loyola Undergraduate Research Opportunities Program (LUROP) aims to facilitate quality undergraduate research between students and mentors to promote these skills.
+Click here for a list of skills undergraduate researchers generally learn through mentored research.
+As a student, you can expect to gain the following knowledge, skills, and relationships from your experience:

 - Use the research fellowship to make yourself better prepared for graduate school or a professional career.